Jasonblalack/zyngapoker/Features.md

+## General

+- Build scripts are plain Python and can do everything you want to do.
+No limitations.
+- Import Jasy and define any number of custom tasks

+## Project Handling

+- Project support bundle every project into it's own config and omits copying files around manually

+## Permutation Features

+- Permutation Support (building different results from one code base)
+- Might be used to remove debug blocks or alternative code

+## Developer Support

+- Generates a so-named "source" version which loads the original class files which is useful during the development phase of an application.

+## JavaScript

-## Parser
+### Parser

 - Full JavaScript 1.8 parser based on Narcissus (which itself is based on Spidermonkey)
 - Reworked parser for better child handling (easier to traverse tree compared to original)
 - Full support for JavaScript 1.8 (Generators, Block Scope, Function Expressions, Array Comprehensions, ...)
 - Comment processing (Comments are attached to nodes and are part of the AST)

-## Project Handling

-- Project Support (Bundling multiple projects)
-- Build scripts are plain Python and can do everything you want to do.
-No limitations.
-- Import Jasy and define your own tasks (using Python decorator "task") (See demo/generate.py as an example)

-## Dependency Analysis
+### Dependency Analysis

 - Dependency Analysis (with support for permutations).
 - All dependencies are regarded as load-time specific.
 - Automatic and fine-tunable breaking of circular dependencies.
 - Detects all objects which are not declared in the file itself e.g. window, document, my.namespaced.Class, etc.

-## Dead Code Removal
+### Dead Code Removal

 - Resolves conditions and removes blocks which could not be reached
 - Function part of the permutation support